superfly/docs/reference/extensions_api.html.md

 GET https://api.fly.io/oauth/authorize?client_id=123&response_type=code&redirect_uri=https://logjam.io/flyio/callback&scope=read
 ```

 You should pass the organization ID and desired permissions scope.
-Currently, only the 'read' scope is supported.
+Currently, only the `read` scope is supported.

 Once we authenticate the user, we'll redirect to your OAUth `redirect_uri` with an authorization code you may exchange for an access token via a POST request.